The Birth of Whiteley’s

 I started life as Sally Whiteley; the 11th Whiteley since my great-great-great (etc) grandfather William Whiteley began manufacturing scissors in the 18th century.
 I now go by Sally Ward, and work as director of the company alongside my husband and co-director, Jeremy Ward.

-Our company has officially been making scissors for 257 years, but unofficially longer than that.
+Our company has officially been making scissors since 1760, but unofficially longer than that.

 The story passed down the family is that an ancestor of mine began making scissors in an area called White Lea, with a small river running through it which was dammed to make a forging pond.
 (Forging ponds were bodies of water whose pressure drove a water wheel & also a forging hammer or two, or three….. and some grinding wheels.)